 As the Admiral Seas It

-Fishing Report: 2/24/14 to 3/3/14
+Fishing Report: 4/7/14 to 4/15/14

 Stop by Our Office for up to Date Fishing Report.

 Jc Sportfishing Charters is a family owned and operated business and has been fishing in Cabo San Lucas for the past 18 years.
 Jerry, explains that his charter business is geared more for families and novice anglers, making sure everyone who charters a boat with him have a great time and lots of fun.
 We welcome families, and groups.
 We want everyone who fishes with us to take all the sites in and have memorable experience.
 This is what is most important to us.
 We have and do a few tournaments each year and can cater to fisherman who might be interested in tournament fishing.
-Lets get on with the report for this past week.
+Well lets get on with the fishing report for this past week.